yeegorski/send-a-tree/README.md

 Cohort analysis in Python

 ## Week 5
-Prediction by regression (the number of registrations)
+Prediction by linear regression (the number of registrations)

-Classification (unknown values predictions) / Machine Learning
+Classification (unknown values predictions) with Random Forests / Machine Learning